RULES

 20. Only one player from each team may sweep behind the tee line at any time.
 No player shall commence to sweep an opponent's stone until it reaches the tee line the further distance from the delivery point.

 21. The annual meeting will be held in Brandon on a selected date in May and the semi-annual meeting will be held on a selected date in September.
-The location of the semi-annual meeting is open to invitation.

 22. In Provincial playoffs a round robin draw will be used with qualifying teams being determined by win/loss scenario.
 Skills competitions will only be used if there still remains a tie in the pool.
+Skill competition to be completed at the provincial level after each teams first win.
+All four players must throw one stone each.
+Sweeping is allowed.
+Umpire or designate will measure each stone and results posted.

 24. Each district will give a donation of $100.00 to Provincial Golden Gals Association annually to be sent to Treasurer before Provincial playoffs.